Axelph237/Vega-Sector/- pages/Rules/Combat/Combat.md

 ![[banner_3.jpg|p+tc banner+small]]
 ____
 # Overview
 In Vega Sector, combat happens over a series of *rounds*, each of which consists of a *game*.
 Each game functions similarly to a game of poker, but without betting or bluffing.
-Before combat, each player will choose to take an action during one of the six separate *phases* within a round.
+Before combat, each player will choose to take their actions during one of the six separate *phases* within a round.
 Each phase has no distinct difference, but represent different times in combat that actions are taken.
 # Combat Flow
 ## Upkeep
 Each round of combat begins with an upkeep phase.
 During this phase, the following happens: